aaronsaray/resume/README.md

-# Official Resume of Aaron Saray
+# [Outdated] Official Resume of Aaron Saray

+*Please note: I am not looking for any opportunites at this time - so this is out of date and does not reflect my current resume.
+Please see [aaronsaray.com](https://aaronsaray.com) for more.*

 Check out the PDF Release at Resume of Aaron Saray.pdf above.